reaktor/purescript-workshop/README.md

     1. Exercise #5: Pux web application
 1. Conclusion & discussion

 The presentation slides can be viewed [here](https://reaktor.github.io/purescript-workshop-breakpoint).
 The source code for the slides is [in the slides directory](./slides).
+Solutions for all exercises are contained in the [solutions](./solutions) directory.

 ## Getting started